2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v20/brc-automatic-base-class/index.md

 ## Quick Fix: Add old web.config manually

-Create a file called `web.config` in the `2sxc` folder of your portal, and add this content:
+Create a file called `web.config` in an App folder under the `2sxc` folder of your portal, and add this content:

 ```xml
 <?xml version="1.0"?>